 Newsletters are consistent publications, like magazines and newspapers.
 Setting a schedule for sending them is important so that employees know when to expect the next edition in their inboxes.
 You can create a schedule that works for you and your team based on the amount of information you intend to include and the size of your audience.

 Before you create content, choose your design or template.
 This helps you understand where each piece fits within the newsletter.
-It also helps you choose correctly sized images and determine the ideal length for your content.
+It also helps you choose correctly sized images and determine the ideal length for your text.
 If you need templates for your newsletter, keep reading.
 We provide a list of resources later in this article.

 After you know your target audience and when they’re receiving the communication, you can plan the content.
 While you might not include the same pieces or sections every time, it’s helpful to have an outline in mind of interesting things to share.
 Consider including: